2d dynamic lighting tutorial for Unity

 - create sprite sheets with TexturePacker

-- import your normal mapped sprites into Unity
+- add your normal mapped sprites to your Unity project

 - create a material and light sources